-In the 2018-2019 academic year, 536 schools offered some type of pharmacy technician/assistant program.
+In 2018-2019, 536 schools offered a pharmacy technician/assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|